ikokkari/PythonProblems/bounty.md

    </td>
 </table>

 Starting March 2023, the author started creating another set of Python problems.
 The following problems don't have paid bounties, but the first person to submit a working solution to the author will still get their name etched in the table below for perpetuity.
+Unlike the above list of bonus problems, each student is allowed to have several bounties from this list of additional problems.

 <table>
   <tr>